ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/mpgn/CVE-2018-19276](https://github.com/mpgn/CVE-2018-19276) :  ![starts](https://img.shields.io/github/stars/mpgn/CVE-2018-19276.svg) ![forks](https://img.shields.io/github/forks/mpgn/CVE-2018-19276.svg)

 ## CVE-2018-19246
- PHP-Proxy 5.1.0 allows remote attackers to read local files if the default &quot;pre-installed version&quot; (intended for users who lack shell access to their web server) is used.
+ PHP-Proxy 5.1.0 allows remote attackers to read local files if the default "pre-installed version" (intended for users who lack shell access to their web server) is used.
 This occurs because the aeb067ca0aa9a3193dce3a7264c90187 app_key value from the default config.php is in place, and this value can be easily used to calculate the authorization data needed for local file inclusion.

 - [https://github.com/NeoWans/CVE-2018-19246](https://github.com/NeoWans/CVE-2018-19246) :  ![starts](https://img.shields.io/github/stars/NeoWans/CVE-2018-19246.svg) ![forks](https://img.shields.io/github/forks/NeoWans/CVE-2018-19246.svg)

 ## CVE-2018-19207
- The Van Ons WP GDPR Compliance (aka wp-gdpr-compliance) plugin before 1.4.3 for WordPress allows remote attackers to execute arbitrary code because $wpdb-&gt;prepare() input is mishandled, as exploited in the wild in November 2018.
+ The Van Ons WP GDPR Compliance (aka wp-gdpr-compliance) plugin before 1.4.3 for WordPress allows remote attackers to execute arbitrary code because $wpdb-prepare() input is mishandled, as exploited in the wild in November 2018.